petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 Working in a continuously reproducible way will provide the confidence to share all materials associated with a research project openly.

+## How big should a project be?

+We've already established that we want to move away from very small projects, but what's the limit?
+Should we draw the line at a single paper?
+What if we have a follow-on investigation on the same topic?

+## Calkit

+Calkit is designed to help:

+- Focus on the project as the most important unit of work.
+- Continuously integrate small changes and keep the "build" up-to-date.

+## Don't be afraid to repeat yourself

+Staying loosely, or non-coupled and reproducible is more important than not repeating code.

 ## References